-Many Christians believe that the Genesis story of the Garden of Eden is a parable rather than an actual fact.
+Many Christians believe that the Genesis story of the Garden of Eden is a parable rather than a fact.

 Effective teaching can be accomplished by telling an illustrative story (parable) as well by reporting an actual event.

-Whether an actual event or allegory, the basic teaching in this story is clear either way.
+Whether an actual event or allegory, the core teaching in this story is clear either way.